awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 1. To apply the changes to the DB instance immediately, choose **Apply immediately** in the **Scheduling of modifications** section\.
 Alternatively, you can choose **Apply during the next scheduled maintenance window**\.

    An immediate outage occurs when the storage type changes\.
-For more information about storage, see [DB instance storage](CHAP_Storage.md)\.
+For more information about storage, see [DB Instance Storage](CHAP_Storage.md)\.

 1. Review the parameters to be changed, and choose **Modify DB instance** to complete the modification\.